NOOXY-research/NoService/readme.md

 ```
 ## What is NoService?
-NoService is a high level framework for services that provide you "nodejs" and "python3" environment and eliminate service designer to care about low level part of your project.Such as authorization, user system, database, protocol and so on.
-It also run multiple services integrated and we also provide a manager and shell to manipulate all of them.
+NoService is a high level framework for services that provide you "nodejs" and "python3" environment and eliminate service designer to care about low level part of your project.
-NoService is a high level framework for services that provides you "nodejs" and "python3" environment and eliminates service designer from caring about low level part of your project.
 Such as authorization, user system, database, protocol and so on.
 It also run multiple services integrated and we also provide a manager and shell to manipulate all of them.

 ## Examples
 1. Game that combine our neuralnet lib and NoService. ([noversi](https://nooxy.org/noversi))